 In what was the largest ever federal investment in saving financially distressed nuclear reactors, the DOE announced plans in April 2022 of a \$6bn program to support uneconomical plants that are due for closure.
 Nuclear energy accounts for half of the US carbon-free electricity, maintaining and growing the industry is clearly a key aim for the Biden-administration.
 The week that followed the announcement, a bidding process opened for a civil nuclear credit program.
 The program will give priority credits to plants using domestically produced uranium.
 Priority will also be given to those plants that have already stated their intention to close.

 As less uranium was required post-Fukushima, exploration companies and miners curtailed their production, because even though capacity was there, demand was not.
 Uranium is now in a long-term structural supply deficit as idle mines wait for the spot price to reach the point where they can resume their operations.
-This was exacerbated by the pandemic which forced Cameco, the world's second largest producer, to close every one of its uranium mines in Canada, while the US produced zero uranium in 2020 and negligible volumes in 2021.
-Primary supply will not reach previous levels even when the spot price exceeds incentive levels as idle mines take 12-18 months to restart due to government approvals, safety checks, capital, workers, and machinery all needs to be reengaged.
-In addition, exploring, permitting, developing, and putting into production a new mine can take as long as ten years.
+This was exacerbated by the pandemic which forced Cameco, the world's second largest producer, to close every one of its uranium mines in Canada, while the US produced zero uranium in 2020 and negligible volumes in 2021-22.